shages/mrfclip/README.md

   * **NOT** - difference
   * **XOR** - (A NOT B) OR (B NOT A)
 - Supports all degenerate cases
-- Runs in O(n log n+k) time, where n is the number of input points and k is the number of intersections
+- Runs in O(n log n+k) time*, where n is the number of input points and k is the number of intersections
+  * \*The last part of the algorithm is currently implemented in O(n<sup>2</sup>) time.
+I plan to change the algorithm to work in O(log n) time in the future.
   * \*XOR currently runs in longer time
 - Partial support for holes

 ### Known Issues
-- Polygons with self-overlapping edges are not currently supported
+- Polygons with self-overlapping edges are not supported
-- Holes have no formal support.
-Hole polygons are returned, but just as any other polygon.
+- While holes are supported as input and output, there is no special handling when returning holes.
+Holes and their enclosing polygons are not associated, and may be returned in any order.

 ## Examples